I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 a.)
 An immutable cause must produce and immutable effect.

-A: Well, that depends on what you mean by immutable.
+Algazali: Well, that depends on what you mean by immutable.
+Maybe God is just immutable in His basic nature, but He can do different things.

 b.)
-The PSR entails that God couldn’t decide to create at some point in past time, since each “moment” is exactly like the next.
+The Principle of Sufficient Reason entails that God couldn’t decide to create at some point in past time, since each “moment” is exactly like the next.

-A: No. God is sovereign and FREE, and he can choose between indiscernibles.
-(Buridan’s Ass and Alghazali’s Camel.)
+Algazali: No. God is sovereign and FREE, and He can choose between indiscernibles.
+(Buridan’s Ass and Alghazali’s Camel [?].)

 --We're mainly going to look at his defense of miracles because it entails his argument about causation and his overall world view. --